 As part of the CHF bond issue, paragon GmbH & Co.
 KGaA had undertaken to comply with an equity ratio of 10% (IFRS consolidated financial statements).
-This was not met as at the previous year's reporting date (December 31, 2022).
+This was not met as of the previouss year's reporting date (December 31, 2022).
 The CHF bond was repaid in full as scheduled in April 2023.